boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.1 =
+* CloudSponge integration now has access to LinkedIn and Facebook address books

 = 1.3 =
 * Improved behavior after redirects
 * Fix bug that prevented error messages from displaying on invitation page